matthewwall/weert/DATAMODEL.md

 # WeeRT Data Model
 ## Definitions
 ### Platform
-A group of *instruments* that have a location in common.
+A group of *streams* that have a location in common.
 This might be a stationary location, such as an industrial siting, or a mobile location, such as a vehicle or boat.
-A platform can have multiple instruments.
+A platform can have multiple streams.

 The location may change with time, in which case the “present location” would be the last location.

 A platform is identified by a unique *platformID*.
 This may or may not be a UUID.

-A platform has zero or more instruments associated with it.
+A platform has zero or more streams associated with it.

-### Instrument
+### Stream
 A unique piece of hardware or software that emits a stream of *packets*.
-It is known by unique *instrumentID*.
+It is known by unique *streamID*.
 This may or may not be a UUID.

 ### Packet
-A group of observations that have a *instrument*, and *timestamp*, in common.
+A group of observations that have a *stream*, and *timestamp*, in common.
-This is commonly data that comes straight off the instrument (raw data).
+This is commonly data that comes straight off an instrument of some kind(raw data).
-A timestamp must be unique within a stream of packets coming off an instrument (no duplicates).
+Timestamps within a stream must be unique (no duplicates).
 The interval between packets may be highly irregular.

 Sample packet:

     {
      timestamp : 1446158201379,
-     instrument : instrumentID-4
      outside_temperature : 22.14,
      inside_temperature : 20.51
      barometer_pressure: 1004.2